leahneukirchen/nq/README.md

 ids you want to wait for; the default is all of them.
 Likewise, you can test if there are jobs which need to be waited upon using `-t`.

-By default, job ids are per-directoy, but you can set `$NQDIR` to put them elsewhere.
+By default, job ids are per-directory, but you can set `$NQDIR` to put them elsewhere.
 Creating `nq` wrappers setting `$NQDIR` to provide different queues for different purposes is encouraged.

-All these operations take worst-case linear time in the amount of lock files produced, so you should clean them regularily.
+All these operations take worst-case linear time in the amount of lock files produced, so you should clean them regularly.

 ## nq helpers